-Jeff Howard: Music Director
+Jeffrey Howard: Music Director

 David Lewis: Orchestra Leader

-David studied at the Royal College of Music, London and is an experienced and versatile performer.
+over two decades ago.
+He studied at the Royal College of Music, London and is an experienced and versatile performer.
 The early part of his career was spent with the orchestra of the Welsh National Opera, and he has been a guest leader with miniature opera companies such as Operabox, Crystal Clear Opera and New London Opera.
 A parallel career in the world of Early Music has seen him perform Baroque Violin in Europe and further afield with groups such as the Academy of Ancient Music, Orchestra of the Age of Enlightenment, London Handel Orchestra and the Cambridge Baroque Camerata.
-He is Leader / Director of the 18th Century Concert Orchestra and his film / theatre credits include “Madness of King George” and the Shipwreck Trilogy performed at RSC Stratford.
+He is Leader and Director of the 18th Century Concert Orchestra.
+His film and theatre credits include “The Madness of King George” and the “Shipwreck Trilogy”.